Unsupervised Parameter Estimation using Model-based Decoder: Introduction

 \section{Introduction}

 Direction-of-arrival (DoA) estimation is the process of finding the directions from which several signals impinge on an antenna array.
-This estimation task has been a relevant research topic in array signal processing for many decades~\cite{Krim1996, Ahmad2014} and is still prominent today.
-Some of the early algorithms like multiple signal classification (MUSIC)~\cite{Schmidt1986} or more recent ones like the sparse iterative covariance-based estimator (SPICE)~\cite{Stoica2011} belong to the most employed methods in this field.
+This estimation task has been a relevant research topic in array signal processing for many decades and is still prominent today~\cite{Krim1996, Ahmad2014}.
+Some of the early algorithms like multiple signal classification (MUSIC)~\cite{Schmidt1986}, or more recent ones like the sparse recovery $\ell_1$-SVD \cite{Malioutov2005} and the sparse iterative covariance-based estimator (SPICE)~\cite{Stoica2011}, belong to the most employed methods in this field.
 Their application range is wide, for example, radar, sonar, wireless communications, etc.

+In the case of correlated signals, MUSIC has degrading performance since it does not take into account the correlations between different signals.
+For a uniform linear array (ULA), e.g., spatial smoothing~\cite{Shan1985} has been introduced to circumvent this issue.
+In~\cite{Wax1994}, the spatial smoothing was extended to uniform circular arrays (UCAs).
+However, this extension is only valid for certain array geometries where the distances between the antennas along the circle is small enough.

-The last decade experienced a big push in the direction of machine learning in a lot of fields of signal processing.
-Using deep neural networks (DNN) multiple new methods were proposed for DoA estimation.
-The authors in~\cite{Bialer2019} train a regression DNN to obtain model order and the DoAs.
-In~\cite{Merkofer2022}, single steps of the MUSIC algorithm are augmented using neural networks.
+The last decade experienced a significant push in the direction of machine learning in a lot of fields of signal processing.
+Multiple new methods for DoA estimation were proposed that make use of deep neural networks.
+The authors in~\cite{Bialer2019} train a regression neural network to obtain the model order and the DoAs.
+In~\cite{Merkofer2022}, parts of the MUSIC algorithm are augmented using neural networks.
 A completely new structure which estimates the angles successively is proposed in~\cite{Barthelme2021b}.
-An overview of the different kind of methods is given in~\cite{Yuan2021}.
+An overview of the different kinds of methods is given in~\cite{Yuan2021}.